LycheeOrg/LycheeOrg.github.io/docs/docker.md

 To use this image with MySQL, MariaDB or PostgreSQL you will need a suitable database running externally.
 This may be through a Docker image, possibly in your `docker-compose.yml`.

-* 1 &mdash; Create the db, username, password.
+1. Create the DB, username, password.
-* 2 &mdash; Edit the environment variables (db credentials, language...) by :
+2. Edit the environment variables (db credentials, language...) by :
     *  Supplying the environment variables via `docker run` / `docker-compose` **or**
     *  Creating a `.env` file with the appropriate info and mount it to `/conf/.env` **or**
     *  Use the Lychee installer by passing `-e DB_CONNECTION=` on the command line and connecting to the container with your browser